 Perfect for breakfast, in a packed lunch or for a snack, my Banana and Chia Seed Muffins will keep well covered at room temperature for about 3 days.
 If it is very hot where you are, you may prefer to keep them in the fridge.
 Just be sure to bring them back to room temperature or warm slightly before eating.

 This recipe was originally published on AprilJHarris.com in 2015.
-Updated with some new photographs January 2021.
-The pin above is from the original post.
+Updated in February 2024.

 Can I Freeze Banana and Chia Seed Muffins?